gerryw1389/gerryw1389.github.io/_posts/2022-10-09-tf-using-flags-for-settings.md

    Plan: 3 to add, 0 to change, 0 to destroy.
    ```

-   - OK, so this will deploy the same number of resources as the number of elements my list object `resource_groups` and will assign whatever their value is to the `name` parameter for [`azurerm_resource_group`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/resource_group#name).
+   - OK, so this will deploy the same number of resources as the number of elements my list object `resource_groups` and will assign whatever their value is to the `name` argument for [`azurerm_resource_group`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/resource_group#name).

    - Cool, but we [discussed this before](https://automationadmin.com/2022/07/tf-for-each), you should [always use for_each instead](https://www.terraform.io/language/meta-arguments/count#when-to-use-for_each-instead-of-count) so that you can update it freely without destroying and recreating all resources: